Paramedic gets 5 years in prison for Elijah McClain’s death in rare case against medical responders

 The convictions of Peter Cichuniec and a fellow paramedic sent shock waves through the ranks of paramedics across the U.S. and thrust their profession into the acrimonious fight over social justice sparked by the 2020 murder of George Floyd by Minneapolis police.

-Cichuniec was also found guilty of the more serious charge of second-degree assault for giving a drug without consent or a legitimate medical purpose.
-Jurors concluded the assault caused serious bodily injury or death, which required that he be sentenced to at least five years in prison.
+Firefighters and officials from their union have criticized the state’s prosecution of Cichuniec and said it was discouraging firefighters from becoming paramedics, decreasing the number of qualified personnel in emergencies and thereby putting lives at risk.

-Firefighter union officials criticized the state’s prosecution of Cichuniec and said it was discouraging firefighters from becoming paramedics, decreasing the number of qualified personnel in emergencies and thereby putting lives at risk.
+“Convicting Pete for the death is not justice.
+It’s the very definition of a scapegoat,” said former Aurora Fire Lieutenant John Lauder, who recently retired after working with Cichuniec over two decades.
+“But for the grace of God, it could be us in jail.
+The result of this decision will have a negative impact on patient care throughout the nation.
+Will paramedics now be held be held responsible for outcomes beyond their control?”

 McClain’s death received little attention initially but gained renewed interest as mass protests swept the nation in 2020, with his name becoming a rallying cry for critics of racial injustice in policing.